x-vin/covidcures/docs/src/allopathic.md

 ## 12. The perspective of one of the foremost frontline Covid-care physicians, Dr. Ryan Cole, Idaho, USA, on the adaptation of early treatment protocols to treat the Delta and other aggressive variants.
 He emphasizes:
-   1. The vital importance of maintaining pre-infection vitamin D levels above 50,
+   1. The vital importance of maintaining pre-infection vitamin D levels above 50.
-   2. The appropriate and calibrated use of anticoagulants, corticosteroids, monoclonal antibodies, Zinc + HCQ / Quercetin, other nutrients like vitamin C and glutathion-precursor NAC, melatonin / Fluvoxamin, androgen-blockers, antihistamines like cyproheptadine, mouthwashes like chlorhexadine etc. to manage the viral infection and symptoms in the inflammatory phase"
+   2. The appropriate and calibrated use of anticoagulants, corticosteroids, monoclonal antibodies, Zinc + HCQ / Quercetin, other nutrients like vitamin C and glutathion-precursor NAC, melatonin / Fluvoxamin, androgen-blockers, antihistamines like cyproheptadine, mouthwashes like chlorhexadine etc. to manage the viral infection and symptoms in the inflammatory phase.

 ### Objective:
-The early treatment of Delta, Gamma and other aggressive variants of Covid-19, which manifested in South Africa, Brazil, India and other regions of the world, especially in the second and subsequent waves of the pandemic
+The early treatment of Delta, Gamma and other aggressive variants of Covid-19, which manifested in South Africa, Brazil, India and other regions of the world, especially in the second and subsequent waves of the pandemic.

 ### System:
-Repurposed allopathy
+Repurposed allopathy.

 ### Can be used alongside other allopathic treatments:
-Only by an experienced physician at his discretion
+Only by an experienced physician at his discretion.

 ### Status of authorisation:
 The evolving perspectives of world-renowned physicians like Dr. Pierre Kory, Dr. Paul E. Marik, and Drs.
 Cole, Chetty and Urso are based on extensive evidence from their clinical practices in treating a variety of manifestations of Covid, and the broad, pooled experience of their worldwide network of physicians like the reputed researcher **Dr. Flavio Cadegiani, MD, Brazil**, who are deveeloping highly effective allopathic protocols for Covid.
 There are a large number of research publications now supporting these recommendations.